Alhassan777/VegeFuel/README.md

 # Biogas Generation and Control System

 VegeFuel is an innovative biogas Generation and Control System designed to harness sustainable energy from biomass through anaerobic digestion.
 The project integrates cutting-edge technologies, including Arduino Uno, electric sensors, and a custom mobile application developed using MIT App Inventor.
 This synergistic combination enables efficient control, monitoring, and user interaction within the biogas generation process.
+The project aims to utilize the 30 million tons of Biomass generated annually in Egypt to provide approximately 3 million Egyptians with their annual energy need of natural gas using a sustainable energy generation process.

 ## Arduino Uno Microcontroller